ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ACME is structured as a REST application with a few types of resources:

 * Registration resources, representing information about an account
-* Application resources, represnting an account's requests to issue certificates
+* Application resources, representing an account's requests to issue certificates
 * Authorization resources, representing an account's authorization to act for an identifier
 * Challenge resources, representing a challenge to prove control of an